lightning/bolts/12-offer-encoding.md

 to request the invoice.
 In addition, the Merkle construction of the BOLT 12 invoice signature allows the user to reveal invoice fields in case of a dispute selectively.

+Payers will not get proofs in the case that they received a static keysend invoice from the payee, see the pay-mobile-user flow above.

 # Encoding